smnbbrv/astroscope/packages/boot/README.md

 # @astroscope/boot

-Run initialization code before your Astro server starts handling requests.
+Run initialization and cleanup code for your Astro server.

 ## Installation